vtex/vtex-courses/courses/content-workflow/steps/01_workspaces/en.md

 ## Introduction

-Workspaces are parallel environments isolated from one another, containing different versions of the same VTEX account.
-That means that changes performed in your own workspace do not affect your store's live version and other developers' work.
+Workspaces are environments isolated from one another, containing different versions of the same VTEX account.
+In practice, this means that changes performed in your own workspace do not affect your store's live version and other developers' work.

 There are two main types of workspaces: